best places to live in Fort Myers Florida

 Is Fort Myers or Cape Coral better for families?

 Both have strong family neighborhoods.
-Fort Myers has better school district variety and more established family communities like Gateway and Whiskey Creek.
-Cape Coral has newer construction at lower price points and more square footage per dollar.
+Fort Myers has better school district variety and more established family communities.
+Cape Coral has newer construction at lower price points.
 The detailed comparison is in my Fort Myers vs Cape Coral 2026 guide.

 What is the most affordable neighborhood in Fort Myers?